-- Medieval European Fantasy: The first album is set in an alternate reality Medieval Scotland.
+- Medieval European Fantasy: Tales From the Kingdom of Fife is set in an alternate reality Medieval Scotland.

 - Names to Run Away from Really Fast: Zargothrax, Dark Sorcerer of Auchtermuchty.
-On the second album, the Goblin King of the Darkstorm Galaxy and Kor-Viliath the Elder God of the 18th Hell Dimension.
+On Space 1992, the Goblin King of the Darkstorm Galaxy (identified in the lyrics booklet as "Dreadlord Myrkanos Barbax") and Kor-Virliath the Elder God of the 18th Hell Dimension.

 - Ninja Pirate Zombie Robot: The Hootsman.
 He's an immortal cyborg, conqueror and movie star.

-- Ominous Latin Chanting: "Sanctus!
+- "Sanctus!
 Dominus!
 Infernus!
 Ad Astra!" at the beginning of "Rise of the Chaos Wizards"

 - Our Dragons Are Different: This one is a magic dragon who becomes Angus McFife's ally after a magic spell is cast.Demon attacked me but then it was slain